KIIT-Robotic-Society/Dharma_RoboFest4.0/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to the Robotic Dog Project!
+Welcome to the Project Dharma!
 We appreciate your interest in contributing to our open-source project.
 By participating, you help advance robotics in our college society.
 Please follow these guidelines to ensure a smooth and collaborative experience.

 ## 📜 Code of Conduct